TESTIMONIALS - The Wizard’s Conscript

 As I began the writing, one thing was certain.
 At the heart of the story would be a young woman.
 One who pushed boundaries, was outspoken, and involved in all the action.
 Not the type to sit around waiting to be rescued.
 Instead, she was a rescuer.
 I’ve come to realise that at the heart of most of my stories, there’s a strong female.
 Perhaps it’s to compensate for the restrictions on females still in place when I was growing up.
-Perhaps I’d read one too many fairytale where a beautiful princess sat around waiting to be rescued by a handsome prince.
+Perhaps I’d read one too many fairytales where a beautiful princess sat around waiting to be rescued by a handsome prince.
 That’s probably why I so enjoy stories like Tony Robinson’s Maid Marian and Her Merry Men on television, with Robin a gormless narcissist, his men seriously lacking in many areas, and Marian more intelligent and capable than the lot of them put together.

 The men my heroine Caeri encounters are not stupid.
 Nor are they useless.
 Indeed, a certain wizard and a diminuitive king both teach her magic.
 But many of the male characters, despite their heroism and competency, are sometimes a little juvenile.
 Despite this, they’re good companions to Caeri in her adventures.

-Last year I was in Melbourne, and in the National Gallery of Victoria encountered a medieval wooden statue of Saint Barbara.
+Recently I was in Melbourne, and in the National Gallery of Victoria encountered a medieval wooden statue of Saint Barbara.
 She epitomises my heroine so well, looking as though she could kick ass without too much encouragement.
 She clutches a large book (Caeri is somewhat of a bookworm), and she has a determined, slightly sneering expression.
 My heroine exactly!

 I’m still trying to work out how I dreamed her up, where her motley crew came from, and what was the inspiration for her adventures.
 I don’t watch fantasy adventure movies (still haven’t seen any of the Lord of the Rings films), don’t read them (the world-building and multitude of characters do my head in), so it’s a mystery.
 The only thing I’ll allow is that I’ve read most of the Harry Potter books and seen two of the films, but those stories are grounded firmly in the present day, not in the medieval era.